 Permits are not transferable.
 Shared parking access will result in loss of parking privileges and being reported to student affairs.

 Carpool permit holders must drive one car together in any given day.
-The permit does not allow the parking of two seperate vehicles at the same time.
-Violators will automatically lose their campus parking priviliges.
+The permit does not allow the parking of two separate vehicles at the same time.
+Violators will automatically lose their campus parking privileges.